-The impact of COVID-19 and California's shelter-in-place order affected many of the programs provided by the Department of Special Needs and Community Outreach.
-Community classes and in-person enrollment assistance were postponed.
+The impact of COVID-19 affected many of the programs provided by the Department of Special Needs and Community Outreach.
 The department adjusted its programs and continued to serve those who were most in need.
-Educational programs transitioned from in-person to online classes via Zoom.
+Educational programs transitioned from in-person to online classes via Zoom, and insurance enrollment assistance was provided via telephone.
 Basic needs, including food insecurity, became a focus in Bakersfield and many of the outlying areas.
-The demand for food increased tremendously as many families found themselves without employment, children at home all day, and grocery stores with empty shelves.
-To meet the needs of residents in southeast Bakersfield, the Learning and Outreach Centers expanded their emergency food basket and hot meals programs.
-The department will continue to help alleviate pandemic-induced needs in FY21 by providing emergency food and assisting clients telephonically with health insurance.
+The demand for food increased tremendously as many families found themselves without employment or with children at home all day.
+To meet the needs of residents in southeast Bakersfield, the Learning and Outreach Centers continued to provide its emergency food basket and hot meals programs.